Paul's Thorn in the Flesh

 Another argument the 'theologians' bring up is that Paul was blinded on the road to Damascus (Acts - Chapter 9).
 Then when Paul got to Damascus, "scales" fell from Paul's eyes (verse 18) and Paul was never able to see well again.

-Do you understand what these 'theologians' are insinuating?
+Do you understand what these so-called theologians are insinuating?
 They are saying that God cannot heal someone properly nor completely.
 I just cannot buy that.

 The last one that we'll deal with, is found in the Book of Acts...